unicode-org/cldr/docs/ldml/tr35-keyboards.md

 And a subsequent transform could transform the Z string, looking back (using @before) to match the B.

-There are other keying behaviors that are needed particularly in handling languages and scripts from various parts of the world.
-The behaviors intended to be covered by the transforms are:

-* Reordering combining marks.
-The order required for underlying storage may differ considerably from the desired typing order.
-In addition, a keyboard may want to allow for different typing orders.
-* Error indication.
-Sometimes a keyboard layout will want to specify to the application that a particular keying sequence in a context is in error and that the application should indicate that that particular keypress is erroneous.
-* Backspace handling.
-There are various approaches to handling the backspace key.
-An application may treat it as an undo of the last key input, or it may simply delete the last character in the currently output text, or it may use transform rules to tell it how much to delete.

-We consider each transform type in turn and consider attributes to the `<transforms>` element pertinent to that type.

 * * *

 ### 5.20 <a name="Element_reorder" href="#Element_reorder">Element: reorders, reorder</a>